AiseBouma/Mongitor/README.md

 Mongitor is the website.
 Export the project to a war file.

 MongitorBackend is a jettybased webserver.
-Get Mongitor.zip from the downloads directory and extract.
+Get Mongitor-x.x.x.zip from the downloads directory and extract.
 Edit the file Mongitor.properties to match you setup.
 Now create a run configuration with:
 1. MongitorMain as main class
 1. The full path of the file Mongitor.properties as argument